Royal Show

-The Royal Show, also known as the Royal Agricultural Show, was an annual agricultural show/fair held by the Royal Agricultural Society of England every year from 1839 to 2009.
-The event encompassed all aspects of farming, food and rural life - from the best of British livestock to the latest business and technological innovations in the farming industry.
+The Royal Show, also known as the Royal Agricultural Show, was an annual agricultural show held by the Royal Agricultural Society of England every year from 1839 to 2009.
+The event encompassed all aspects of farming, food and rural life – from the best of British livestock to the latest business and technological innovations in the farming industry.
 Over 1,000 stands, world-class livestock and equine classes attracted visitors from over 100 countries.

-The Royal Show gave the name; Park Royal to the part of west London which once hosted the show.
+The Royal Show gave the name Park Royal to the part of west London which once hosted the show.
 The Royal Agricultural Society of England had planned to make the site a permanent home for the Royal Show.
-It was not a success and the Society sold the land in 1907.
-Indirectly, the show also provided the name of the Kansas City Royals baseball team, which was named for that city's American Royal show, named after the Royal Show.
+It was not a success and the society sold the land in 1907.

 History

 On the road from 1839 to 1902

 Between 1839 and 1902 the Royal Show was held at various locations across the country:

 Park Royal from 1903 to 1905

 Following the 1879 event at Queen's Park, which incurred a large financial loss due to bad weather, the Royal Agricultural Society made the decision to look for a permanent showground, in order to reduce costs and make additional income from letting the site for other events.
 Eventually a 102 acre site was leased near Twyford Abbey in West London, and given the name Park Royal by the society, a name it continues to bear.
 The first show was held on the site in 1903.

 The attendances at the 1903 show were disappointing, and even worse at the shows in the two following years.
 By then it was decided that the idea of a permanent show had been a mistake, and that the travelling show should resume.
 The show grounds were sold for industrial use in 1907.